-Prior to your dental surgery you will have the opportunity to address any concerns you might have to Dr. Stephen Fitch during your pre-op appointment.
+Prior to your dental surgery you will have the opportunity to address any concerns you might have to Dr. Fok during your pre-op appointment.
 We encourage you to ask questions and make us aware of any fears you might have.
 Our main goal is to create a secure, comfortable environment for our patients on the day of surgery so the more you communicate with us, the easier we can accommodate your needs.
 The following guidelines are meant to serve as reminders in helping you prepare for your dental surgery.
 If you have any questions, feel free to contact our practice.

 Leading Up to the Day of Surgery